 New surroundings and loud unfamiliar noises can keep a bird stressed and afraid.
 Which is why we need to understand some of the basic behaviors of a scared parrot, what could scare or stress a parrot, and lastly what we (as responsible bird parronts) can do to help.

 Diet is indubitably one of the most important factors in keeping your bird healthy.
 Attention, care, and love are very important as well.
 We are fortunate that in the last few decades bird parents, researchers and avian veterinarians have learned more about parrots’ nutritional needs and how a captive bird’s diet differs from a wild one.

 Keeping your feathered friend healthy means regularly checking up on their health.
-Although pet bird owners may do as much research and think they know what is best for their pet bird’s health, it is important for you to know how to choose an avian vet to do a check up so pet birds can…
+Although pet bird owners may do as much research and think they know what is best for their pet bird’s health, you need to know how to choose an avian vet to do a check-up so pet birds can have a healthy and…

 The birds we see all around us are living testament to nature’s infinite inventiveness.
 The most important of these may be the molting process.
 A bird’s feathers are far more than a mere analogue to a dog’s fur.
 They are the primary means by which a bird powers itself in flight, producing lift and helping it stay aloft for up to days at a time.

 Birds are a lot like small children when it comes to boredom.
 If you don’t keep them constantly engaged and entertained, they can become grouchy, destructive and difficult to be around.
 Because they are such intelligent animals, besides providing them the very best parrot food, caring for cockatoos, macaws, african greys, and other pet birds may seem daunting.

 Getting your feathered friend to try new foods is an uphill battle.
 We may think they don’t like the food we’re introducing to them, but in reality, they may not even know that what’s in front of them is food!
 Let’s take a look at the 6 best ways to introduce new foods to your feathered companion.